retromaniak/ESPREZ/README.md

     ```

 5. **Flash the Firmware**:
-    - After building, connect the ESP32-S2 to your machine and flash the firmware:
+    - After building, connect the ESP32-S3 to your machine and flash the firmware:

     ```bash
-    idf.py -p /dev/ttyUSB0 flash
+    idf.py flash
     ```

 6. **Monitor the Output** (optional):